yliharma/django-bricks/docs/usage.rst

 You can also specify a callable instead of a model property or a default value if, for example, the value has no meaning for a given model.

+It's important to note that a criterion has no information about the actual sorting order, so you have to pass that info along using the :py:attr:`SORTING_ASC` and the :py:attr:`SORTING_DESC` constant.

 Be sure to check the :py:class:`Criterion <djangobricks.models.Criterion>` class reference.